Dupuytren's Contracture: Causes, Symptoms, and Treatment

 Most patients can move their fingers better after traditional Dupuytren's contracture surgery.
 However, the condition returns in about one in five people who have had this surgery.

-A new, less invasive procedure, called needle aponeurotomy, is an alternative to traditional surgery for Dupuytren's contracture.
-It uses a smaller surgical cut, which may help you recover faster.
-However, it is not yet known how well patients do in the long term, and there is a greater risk of nerve and blood vessel damage.
+A less invasive procedure, called needle aponeurotomy, is an alternative to traditional surgery for Dupuytren's contracture.
+Instead of an open incision, it uses the sharp end of a needle to cut the thick bands under the skin, which may help you recover faster.
+However, it is not as effective in treating the more severe cases.
+As a whole there is less risk of complications, but there is a risk of nerve, blood vessel, or tendon damage.
+Needle aponeurotomy is even more effective when used in combination with corticosteroid injections.
 A specialized hand surgeon must perform this procedure.
 Ask your doctor what type of surgery is best for you.

 Your doctor may recommend physical therapy after surgery.